maxomedia/foundation_newsletters/README.md

 ### File Structure

 Here's a breakdown of the files in the src folder:
-`assets/` 	: Sass and image files.
+--`assets/` 	: Sass and image files.
-`layouts`		: Boilerplate HTML that wraps all of your emails.
+--`layouts`		: Boilerplate HTML that wraps all of your emails.
-`partials/` : Reusable chunks of HTML that can be injected into pages.
+--`partials/` : Reusable chunks of HTML that can be injected into pages.
-`pages/` 		: HTML files for emails.
+--`pages/` 		: HTML files for emails.

 Everything runs through the buildsystem and you'll find the final newsletter html in the `dist` folder.